CGCL-codes/DCF/README.md

 ## How to use?
 ### Environment
-Our implementation of DCF can be run in a Linux (Ubuntu 14.04.3 LTS) with OpenSSL library environment.
+We implement DCF in a Linux (Ubuntu 14.04.3 LTS) with an Intel(R) Core(TM) i5-2430M CPU @2.4GHz and OpenSSL library environment.

 Install OpenSSL (Please refer to https://www.openssl.org to learn more).